 There are two ways to look at this; if you already have crowns, fillings and veneers and you’ve also had a tooth whitening procedure, any prosthetic teeth will become unevenly coloured.
 Therefore, teeth whitening will not deliver the solution to your smile that you’d expect.
 This is because the corrective materials that crown, veneers and fillings use cannot respond to the bleaching agent or on most bonding materials.

 Therefore, no, you can’t whiten your prosthetic treatments.
 Another cosmetic treatment that cannot be whitened is dental implants.

 Bleaching agent to whiten teeth only work on natural teeth.
 Although, implants are very stain resistant.
 Therefore, the idea that they will become discoloured should not happen naturally.
 Although, if your implant is cracked and you eat food and drink that contains staining properties, there is a chance of discolouration.
 Read more to find out if you can whiten your implants.

 If you’re a patient seeking cosmetic treatment, it is recommended that you whiten your teeth first before applying any prosthetic solutions to your teeth.
 It is possible for the dentist to whiten prosthetics that are made out of porcelain material.
 Doing this will match your natural tooth shade and match your smile.

 If you’re a cosmetic patient that seeks teeth whitening treatment, there are steps you can take at home that will assist in keeping your teeth as white as possible.

 - Regularly brush your teeth after eating dark food and drink

-- Limit exposure to food and drink that stain teeth
+- Limit exposure to food and drink those stain teeth

 - Avoid consuming alcohol or smoking cigarettes